mynormh/catch-of-the-day/lesson.md

   - The only way to update the actual state inside the update state methods is with React's state API.
 But you don't want to mutate state by modifying it directly, so you first create a copy of the current state.
   - When updating state with `this.setState()` we don't have to pass the entire state, we can pass only the state that changed.
   - All of the assets that will show up in our app, have to go in the public folder.
+  - Instead of referencing `this.props..` for every piece of data we want to display in JSX, we can use ES6's destructuring (inside `render()` but outside of `return..`) so we can just reference the each prop by it's name.